jbcoe/value_types/DRAFT.md

 ## Appendix C: Design choices, alternatives and breaking changes

 The table below shows the main design components considered, the design decisions made, and the cost and impact of alternative design choices.
-As presented in this paper, the design of class templates `indirect` and `polymorphic` has been approved by LEWG.
+As presented in this paper, the design of class templates `indirect` and `polymorphic` has been approved by the LEWG.
 The authors have until C++26 is standardized to consider making any breaking changes; after C++26, whilst breaking changes will still be possible, the impact of these changes on users could be potentially significant and unwelcome.